Newsroom Hours and Press Conference Schedule

 Sample kits must be received by Tuesday, Nov.
 1. The ACR will respond to your request within three business days of receipt.

 Press release only: Please send the press release for approval to Jocelyn Givens at firstname.lastname@example.org by Tuesday, Nov.
 1. The ACR will respond to your request within three business days.

 Note: Any press releases and kits received after the due date will still be reviewed, but it may take longer for an ACR representative to respond to your request.
 Anything mailed to the ACR office for approval after Tuesday, Nov.
 1 will not be reviewed prior to the meeting.
 Your may request on-site approval of media materials, but it is important to note that this approval will take time on-site and is not guaranteed.

 Is there a limit on the number of unique press kits we can develop?

 How do I deliver my materials to the ACR Newsroom?

-ACR Newsroom staff will accept your initial delivery of up to 150 press kits beginning at 9:00 AM Friday, November 14.
-Each day after, you may replenish your supply at 8:00 AM and 5:00 PM.
-You may collect any extra kits at noon on Wednesday, November 19 (note: any materials still in the Newsroom at 12:30 PM will be discarded).
+ACR Newsroom staff will accept your initial delivery of up to 50 press kits beginning Saturday, Nov.
+12 at 7:30 a.m.
+Each day after, you may replenish your supply between 8:00 AM and 5:00 PM, if necessary.
+Unused kits should be removed by 11:00 a.m. on Wednesday, Nov.
+16. Any materials still in the Newsroom after this time will be discarded.
 It is the responsibility of those displaying information in the Newsroom to deliver and pick up all materials at the designated times.
-ACR Newsroom staff is not responsible for monitoring materials.
+Deliveries of materials will not be accepted, and the ACR Newsroom staff is unable to monitor materials.